IGBB/rohu-genome/manuscript.md

 #### Hi-C sequencing

 One hundred µl of fish blood was subjected to the Hi-C library preparation using the Proximo Hi-C Animal Kit (Phase Genomics, Seattle, WA, USA).
-The final DNA-Seq library was submitted to Novogene company (www.en.novogene.com) for 1 lane of PE150 Illumina HiSeq X-Ten (Illumina, San Diego, CA, USA) sequencing run.
+The final DNA-Seq library was submitted to Novogene (www.en.novogene.com) for 1 lane of PE150 Illumina HiSeq X-Ten (Illumina, San Diego, CA, USA) sequencing.

 #### Bionano

 ### Assembly & Annotation

-Jellyfish (v2.2.10) [@doi:10.1093/bioinformatics/btr011] and GenomeScope (v1.0) [@pmcid:PMC5870704] estimated the genome size using the Illumina paried reads digested into 50-mers.
+Jellyfish (v2.2.10) [@doi:10.1093/bioinformatics/btr011] and GenomeScope (v1.0) [@pmcid:PMC5870704] estimated the genome size using the Illumina paired reads digested into 50-mers.

-Nanopore data was filtered to remove the control lambda-phage and sequences shorter the 1000 bases using the nanopack tool suite (v1.0.1) [@doi:10.1093/bioinformatics/bty149].
+Nanopore data was filtered to remove the control lambda-phage and sequences shorter than 1000 bases using the nanopack tool suite (v1.0.1) [@doi:10.1093/bioinformatics/bty149].
 Trimmomatic (v0.32) [@doi:10.1093/bioinformatics/btu170] removed adapters, trimmed low quality bases, and filtered reads shorter than 85bp.
 The filtered nanopore data was assembled into contigs using wtdbg2 (v2.4) [@doi:10.1038/s41592-019-0669-3].
 The contigs were polished using the two iterations of racon (v1.4.0) [@doi:10.1101/gr.214270.116] with minimap2 (v2.17) (@doi:10.1093/bioinformatics/bty191) mapping the nanopore reads.